rioeryani/hello-world/README.md

 # hello-world
 Learning how to upload my first repository on Github.
 Hello World!
-I am interested in learning data science and full stack web development.
+I am interested to learn data science and full stack web development.